Yolanda Griffith: American Basketball League

-In 1997, she joined the American Basketball League (ABL) after playing pro basketball in Germany.
-Griffith was selected by the Long Beach Stingrays as the number one pick overall in the ABL players draft.
+After four seasons in Germany, Griffith joined the American Basketball League (ABL).
+She was selected by the Long Beach Stingrays as the number one pick overall in the ABL players draft.
 In their only season, Griffith led the Stingrays to the brink of the ABL title, only to lose to the defending champions, the Columbus Quest.
 Griffith was named the 1997–1998 ABL Defensive Player of the Year and to the All-ABL first team.
 She finished second in the ABL's 1998 Most Valuable Player voting to her future 2000 Summer Olympics teammate Natalie Williams.

 When the Long Beach franchise folded after the end of the 1997–98 season, she was dealt to the expansion Chicago Condors, in her hometown.
 She played there only briefly, however, as the league folded on December 22, 1998.
 Prior to that, Griffith ranked fifth among league leaders in scoring (17.2 ppg), first in rebounding (12.3 rpg), 19th in assists (2.6 apg), second in steals (3.3 spg), and second in blocked shots (1.3 bpg).